Oct. 29 (UPI) -- On this date in history:

 In 1923, following the dissolution of the Ottoman Empire, the Republic of Turkey, under the leadership of Mustafa Kemal, was proclaimed from the capitol city of Ankara.

 In 1923, the musical Runnin' Wild, which introduced the Charleston, opened on Broadway.

 In 1929, the sale of 16 million shares marked the collapse of the stock market, setting the stage for the Great Depression.
 This day became known as "Black Tuesday."

-In 1946, Soviet leader Joseph Stalin responds to United Press questions, says Winston Churchill is the greatest threat to peace, denies tension growing with America.
+In 1946, Soviet leader Joseph Stalin responded to United Press questions, saying Winston Churchill is the greatest threat to peace and denying tension growing with America.

 In 1956, Israeli forces, in a plan later found to have been coordinated with Britain and France, invade the Sinai Peninsula, pushing Egyptian forces back to the Suez Canal.
 The Suez Crisis, which lasted just over a week, would keep the waterway closed from Oct.
 1956 until March 1957.